-But the value of working with a cyber forensics expert goes beyond information risk management, being able to identify security gaps and weaknesses or penetration points.
-When you partner with a consultant who offers cyber forensics services and cyber forensics tools, the information they uncover belongs to you, meaning it is protected by attorney-client privilege.
+But the value of working with a cyber forensics expert goes beyond information risk management, identifying security gaps and weaknesses or penetration points.
+When you partner with a consultant who offers cyber forensics services and tools, the information they uncover belongs to you, meaning the attorney-client privilege protects it.

 Why Do You Need a Cyber Forensics Team?

-Communications and data-handling technology is developing faster today than ever before.
+Communications and data-handling technology are developing faster today than ever before.
 And companies around the world have faced hefty lawsuits for failing to adequately protect their customers’ data.

-The business leaders who are your clients understand the need to perform risk assessments and penetration testing as part of their information security program development.
+Your clients’ business leaders understand the need to perform risk assessments and penetration testing as part of their information security program development.
 The trouble starts with the exchange of information.
-The development of an information security strategy necessitates communication between different people and departments in your clients’ organizations on a variety of cybersecurity-related topics.
+Developing an information security strategy necessitates communication between different people and departments in your clients’ organizations on various cybersecurity-related topics.

 New information on their preparedness is generated as they: